rseeber/cli-tools/README.md

 # cli-tools
-This repo is a collection of my attempts to re-impliment common unix command-line tools from scratch as an expercise in programming.
+This repo is a collection of my attempts to re-impliment common unix command-line tools from scratch as an exercise in programming.
 Here's my current progress.

 ## cat
 fairly simple program, works for no inputted file (using stdin), a single file, or multiple files.